nintyz/project-showdown/README.md

 For back-end development
 1. Navigate to `backend` directory
 2. Run `mvn spring-boot:run`
-3. If there are errors, run `mvn spring-boot:run -Dmaven.test.skip=true`

 ## License
 This project is licensed under the [MIT License](LICENSE).